sercanisli/sercanisli/README.md

 ### Hi there, I'm Sercan. 👋
 I’m an enthusiastic and motivated backend developer.
-I prefer C# as my primary programming language also welcome other programming languages as well.
+I prefer C# as my primary programming language but also welcome other programming languages as well.
 I pay attention to object oriented programming and solid principles while developing software.
 My career goal is to become a senior-level backend developer.

 <!--
 **sercanisli/sercanisli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.